Alliance Insight: The Alliance Apex Squad stays cool and has big goals

 Apex Legends refreshes this now classic game formula with some ideas that are unique to the genre: For example, before starting a round, players select one of eight heroes, each of which has two special abilities and facilitates certain play styles.

-Bangalore, for example, is the classic soldier who can conceal her position with smoke grenades and in an artillery strike in an emergency.
-The heroine Lifeline, on the other hand, can summon a drone to heal teammates – or directly order the delivery of high-value and equipment via aerial drone.
+Bangalore, for example, is the classic soldier who can conceal her position with smoke grenades and call in an artillery strike in an emergency.
+The heroine Lifeline, on the other hand, can summon a drone to heal teammates – or directly order the delivery of high-value weapons and equipment via aerial drone.
 This way, all players can find the right hero for their preferred course of action.

 How can I play Apex Legends?